pravalikaarunkumar/Machine-Translation-with-RNNs/README.md

 2. Model Compilation: The Vanilla RNN, GRU, and LSTM models are compiled using the RMSProp optimizer, with accuracy as the evaluation metric.
 3. Training: Each model is trained for 10 epochs on the training data with a batch size of 128, using early stopping to prevent overfitting.
 4. Evaluation: After training, the models are evaluated on the test set to measure their accuracy and translation performance.

+## Hardware Used:
+The models were trained using **TPU v2-8** for accelerated training on large datasets and to take advantage of parallel processing.
+The use of TPU significantly reduced the training time compared to conventional GPUs, allowing faster experimentation and tuning of hyperparameters.

 ## Results:
 After training, the models' performance is evaluated in terms of accuracy and translation quality.
 The results demonstrate how well each architecture performs for the machine translation task: